-- □ At the first Honor Board meeting after the 11th, meet with HB to review Past Due Receivables, APN/SOR list, members who have received 45-day collection letters and members whose debt is more than 60 days overdue. - □ On the 15th, send 45-day collection letter to any member whose debt is overdue from the previous month. - □ On the 31st, file a SOR for any member who has not paid any bill submitted on greekbill that was due on the 1st of the month. - □ Submit Bad Debt Write-Offs for any alum/non-member with debt of less than \$750 or start collections process for secured amounts over \$750.
-Alumnae will be placed on the list for Council to review for expulsion.
-Check with CFA, RFS/DCB and CFC to confirm before moving forward. - □ Review greekbill reports: - □ Past Due Receivables (members and alum/non-members) - □ Member Summary (alum/non-members) - □ Unsecured Receivables - □ 360G-Reimbursables and 332-Anchor Games accounts - □ Ensure 360G-Reimbursables is \$0 or positive, meaning funds have been collected from members prior to items being purchased.
-This may require following up with members individually. - □ Review the Profit/Loss vs. Budget Report on greekbill and share with CMT. - □ Attend all house corporation board meetings held along with the chapter president director of house management. - □ Work with director of house management to ensure the house is full at all times.
+☐ At the first Honor Board meeting after the 11 th , meet with HB to rev view Past Due Receivables, APN/SOR list, members who have received 45-day collection n letters and members whose debt is more than 60 days overdue. □ On the 15 th , send 45-day collection letter to any member whose debt is o verdue from the previous month. □ On the 31st, file a SOR for any member who has not paid any bill submit ted on greekbill that was due on the 1 st of the month. ☐ Submit Bad Debt Write-Offs for any alum/non-member with debt of less collections process for secured amounts over \$750.
+Alumnae will be place Council to review for expulsion.
+Check with CFA, RFS/DCB and CFC t o confirm before moving forward. ☐ Review greekbill reports: ☐ Past Due Receivables (members and alum/non-members) ☐ Member Summary (alum/non-members) ☐ Unsecured Receivables ☐ 360G-Reimbursables and 332-Anchor Games accounts ☐ Ensure 360G-Reimbursables is \$0 or positive, meaning funds have been c members prior to items being purchased.
+This may require following up v vith members individually.
+Review the Profit/Loss vs. Budget Report on greekbill and share with CN ☐ Attend all house corporation board meetings held along with the chapter president director of house management. □ Work with director of house management to ensure the house is full at all times.
+A April This month: ☐ Budget: Complete the budget for the next fiscal year with the CFA on th - workbook (found on the Delta Gamma website and sent by collegiate financ with CMT.
+Then forward the proposed budget to the RFS/DCB for approv al or revisions needed. እ ተ .
+25 1 . ■ Budget: Once approved by the RFS/DCB, complete the Budget PowerP document and email to your members, new members, and advisers at least 7 • budget approval vote as listed on your chapter's Anchorbase calendar.
+Chapt • - approve the budget the following week (.
+Vote must be recorded in chapter r and forwarded to RFS/DCB.
+0 ☐ Anchor Games?
+Confirm the 332-Anchor Games account has a zero bal ance within ten days of the event.